 • Chief of Party: USAID Albania Enabling Equitable Health Reforms ($8.5 million)

-• Author/co-author of grants totaling more than $600,000, including a study of women's use of alcohol treatment.
+• Author/co-author of grants around $600,000, including a study of women's use of alcohol treatment.

 • Senior advisor to the governments and parliaments of Russia, Moldova, Albania, Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Egypt, and Jordan.

 • Visiting appointments: Associate Professor of Economics, Princeton University; University of Houston; Research Professor, the New Economic School-Russia; Senior Research Associate, Andrew Young School of Public Studies, Georgia State University; Fellow of the Davis Center for Russian Studies at Harvard University.